-Tesla is a lighting installation created as homage to electrical pioneer and ‘father of modern technology’ – but let’s just call him the master, Nikola Tesla.
-It was produced as a collaboration between ambience and artist Duro Cubrilo.
+Tesla is a lighting installation created as homage to electrical pioneer and ‘father of modern technology’ – Nikola Tesla.
+It was produced as a collaboration between ambience and graphic artist Duro Cubrilo.

 This was a real labour of love done over many months with the concept execution being a complex task for what in essence is a very simple technique.
 Built using 759 energy efficient LED globes mounted to a grid, various mask diameters were perfectly measured around the curve of each globe – allowing exact light levels to escape at different sizes.
 When viewed as a collective the dots recreate an iconic image of Nikola Tesla.